Merseyside Child Death Overview Panel (CDOP)

 Reporting

-The Merseyside CDOP will be accountable to the Statutory Partners and will report to each quarterly and annually.
+The Merseyside CDOP will be accountable to the Statutory Partners and will report to each quarterly at the Business Review Group and annually via the Annual Report.

 Themed Panels

 CDOP will determine and oversee the process for conducting thematic child death reviews, and collaboration with neighbouring areas where appropriate.
-Thematic reviews will also include “deep dives” into various themes on an annual basis.
+Thematic reviews will also include “deep dives” into various themes.

 Quoracy